ferm10n/factorio-helm-chart/README.md

 TIP: The factorio server will try to load the latest save it can find, or generate one if it can't find it, and it also saves the loaded map on exit.
 You'll probably want to scale the deployment to 0, then upload the save with filebrowser so you can control what the latest save is after you scale it back up to 1.

-see [values.schema.json](chart/values.schema.json) for all configuration options

-- NodePorts are used, this is mainly intended for a single machine cluster
-  - ports are different because of NodePort range limitations.
-Connect your factorio game client to something like `factorio.mysite.com:31088`
+connect your factorio game client to something like `factorio.mysite.com:31088`
-    - this port is configurable
-  - connect to the game server on port `31088`
-  - connect to rcon (?) on port `30261`

-PRs welcome!
+> PRs welcome!
 I'm relatively new to helm charts so I'm eager to learn more.

 ## values.custom.yaml